ock666/Serpentcoin/README.md

 > https://hackernoon.com/learn-blockchains-by-building-one-117428612f46

-The original code was not persistant between restarts of the program; and any values stored in the chain table would be lost.
+The original code was not persistent between restarts of the program; and any values stored in the chain table would be lost.
 I thought that wasn't very cash money and learning to work with JSON objects sounded like fun.

 # How to use